yashasroy/courses-yashas-minicourse/chapter1.md

 Supervised machine learning models makes predictions based on features that represent some measurable properties relevant to the data.
 In our case, the features consist of the voting decisions made by Congressmen on particular issues.
 Strong features lead to better performing models.
 Say we want to predict party affiliation.
 Is it a reasonable hypothesis to assume that democrats and republicans vote differently on certain issues?
 If so, then having data about past voting records can be a useful set of features.
 Else, we would have to look at other data sources - maybe age or demographic information.
 Machine learning allows us to test different hypotheses on an unprecedented scale, and this is where it draws much of its power.

 Let's dive in.
 The dataset of Congressional voting records, `df`, has already been loaded into a pandas dataframe and is available in the workspace.
-If you want to learn how to import data in Python, refer to the relevant DataCamp course.
+If you want to learn how to import data in Python, refer to the DataCamp course on Importing Data in Python.

-Let's do some basic exploratory analysis to understand its structure.
+Let's do some basic Exploratory Data Analysis (EDA) to understand its structure.

 *** =instructions
 - Use the pandas function `df.shape`, to display the dimensionality of the dataset.
 This tells us how many samples there are in the data (number of rows), and how many columns.